m4m1s/Twitch-Revenue-Checker/README.md

-Simple code to find payment information for Twitch accounts.
+Simple code to find revenue information for Twitch accounts.